 Follow the instructions from the marshalling launch in the finish area.

-Crews returning upstream to Kings RC, Grosvenor RC, Royal Chester RC and Queens Park Rowing Club l should turn clockwise around the Buoy located before the Suspension Bridge, and proceed back to their stages on the City/ Grosvenor side of the river.
+Crews returning upstream to Kings RC, Grosvenor RC, Royal Chester RC and Queens Park Rowing Club may be directed to turn before they reach the turning buoy and proceed back to their stages on the City/ Grosvenor side of the river.
 Crews returning to QPRC should follow the boating pattern and cross over to their stage as and when it is safe to do so avoiding finishing crews.

-Crews returning to the Groves/Bandstand should turn and paddle to the landing stage as they pass under the Suspension Bridge approaching the landing stages upstream, avoiding the
+Crews returning to the Groves/Bandstand should turn and paddle to the landing stage as they pass under the Suspension Bridge approaching the landing stages upstream.

 Crew members should disembark immediately and move the boat alongside the stage to allow following boats to do the same.